MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 1. In **Custom domain names** > **Add custom domain**, they add the domain.
 2. To use a DNS entry in Azure, they need to register it with their domain registrar.

     - In the **Custom domain names** list, they note the DNS information for the name.
-It's using an MX entry.
+It's using an MX record.
     - They need access to the name server to do this.
 They log into the `contoso.com` domain, and create a new MX record for the DNS entry provided by Azure AD, using the details noted.

 3. After the DNS records propagate, in the details name for the domain, they select **Verify** to check the custom domain name.